AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 ### Finding person(s) by keyword(s)

 1. Finding by keywords.

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
-Works similarly for `list (customer | staff | supplier)`

     2. Test case 1: `find Alex`
         1. Case 1: If there is are persons with names containing Alex, these persons will be shown.
 A success message indicating the number of persons listed will be shown.
         2. Case 2: If there are no persons with names containing Alex, the list will be empty.
 A message saying that 0 persons are listed will be shown.